Securing your Facebook Account from Hackers

 When you set up two-factor authentication on Facebook, you'll be asked to choose one of three security methods:

-- Tapping your security key on a compatible device.
+- Tap your security key on a compatible device.

 - Login codes from a third-party authentication app.